-On November 30, the House Subcommittee on Communications and Technology held a hearing, “Latest Developments in Combatting Online Sex Trafficking.”
+On November 30, the House Energy and Commerce Subcommittee on Communications and Technology held a hearing, “Latest Developments in Combatting Online Sex Trafficking.”
 This follows a series of sex trafficking hearings in the House and Senate (see The Source, 10/6/17).
 Additionally, the Senate Committee on Commerce, Science, and Transportation passed the Stop Enabling Sex Traffickers Act on November 8 (see The Source, 11/10/17).

 The committee discussed ways to amend the Communications Decency Act (P.L.
 104-104), including H.R.
 1865, the Allow States and Victims to Fight Online Sex Trafficking Act, sponsored by Rep. Ann Wagner (R-MO), which would reduce barriers for law enforcement to investigate potential bad actors involved in online sex trafficking.